 Toning Down the Red

 While you are unlikely to stop your face from getting red when you exercise, there are preventative measures you can take to minimize the redness.
-Drink plenty of water to keep yourself hydrated and exercise in a cool environment.
+Drink plenty of water to keep yourself hydrated and exercise in a cool environment advises the American Council on Exercise.
 If you exercise outdoors, avoid the middle of the day and early afternoon during the summer months, as keeping your body temperature low can minimize the redness.
 Wear loose-fitting clothing and reduce the intensity of the workout to reduce redness.